Ben-Brady/tempered/README.md

   - Roughly 5x faster than jinja, 50x faster than django
 - **Scoped CSS**
   - CSS is scoped per component
-- **Components**
+- **Component Based**
-  - Each template is it's own components and can call other components
+  - Each template is a components and can call other components
 - **Layouts**
-  - Templates can inherit layouts, based on jinja2's implementation
+  - Templates can use layouts, based on jinja2's implementation
+- **Intelisense**
+  - Components have dynamically created type information providing intelisense support
 - **Type Checked**
-  - The compiled components can be checked by static analysers such as mypy
+  - Static builds can be checked by static analysers such as mypy
-- **Intelisense**
-  - Components have intelisense support

 ## Example